TMS · For Clinicians

 Generalized anxiety disorder SMD = 1.45 for anxiety symptoms (Cox 2022) Cox 2022 and Parikh 2022 meta-analyses both show robust signal for GAD specifically.
 Effect was independent of rTMS parameters.
 Neither analysis separately reports response/remission rates — the literature uses continuous anxiety scales (HAM-A) rather than categorical outcomes.
 Panic disorder: evidence weaker, effect did not reach significance in Cox 2022.

-PTSD Effect uncertain; high risk of bias across studies The evidence is weaker than commonly reported.
-The 2024 Cochrane review (Brown et al., 13 RCTs, n=577) rated 4 of 5 studies as high risk of bias and could not assess remission because no included study reported it.
-Earlier meta-analyses (Yan 2017) showed larger effects for high-frequency rTMS but were based on limited data.
+PTSD SMD −0.14 (95% CI −0.54 to 0.27) — not significant The evidence is weaker than commonly reported.
+The 2024 Cochrane review (Brown et al., 13 RCTs, n=577) concluded that active rTMS probably makes little to no difference to PTSD severity immediately after treatment compared with sham, and could not assess remission because no included study reported it.
+The serious-adverse-events analysis rated 4 of 5 studies as high risk of bias.
+Earlier meta-analyses (Yan 2017) showed larger effects for high-frequency rTMS but were based on limited data and had significant methodological limitations.
 Promising signal, but far from settled.

 Substance use disorders Hedge's g > 0.5 for craving (Mehta 2024) Mehta 2024 meta-analysis (94 studies, Neuropsychopharmacology) found medium-to-large effects on craving and consumption, strongest for tobacco, stimulants, and opioids.
 Alcohol results are more mixed.
 Best results came from multi-session protocols targeting left DLPFC.
 Only FDA-cleared indication is smoking cessation (BrainsWay H4).